-TrueNAS Scale Nextcloud w/ Traefik reverse proxy (https)
+TrueNAS Scale Nextcloud and reverse proxy (https)

 Recently I’ve migrated from TrueNAS Core (formerly known as FreeNAS, FreeBSD-based) to TrueNAS Scale (Debian-based).
 Thus, I had to move web apps like Nextcloud, Plex, etc. from FreeBSD Jails to Kubernetes Pods manually.
 I would like to briefly introduce these different two virtualization techniques here below.

-2023.07.07 Update:
+2023.12.09 Update:

+The configuration of TrueCharts and reverse proxy have changed a lot since I wrote this tutorial.
 I have also had lots of problems with TrueCharts because of frequent changes of app setting / trains.
 For example, people cannot simply upgrade their TrueCharts apps after they changed the validation [1,2].
 Due to the frustration, I have migrated all apps (Nextcloud, Jellyfin, AdGuardHome, code-server, some game servers…) to docker containers I simply created.
-For reverse proxy, I am using nginx-proxy-manager now.
+For reverse proxy, I am using nginx-proxy-manager instead of traefik now.
 The best practice is either mount your Nextcloud config/data into host (don’t use PVC to store them) or using SMB/NFS mounting functions in Nextcloud (without messing up with permission).

 FreeBSD Jail